 Their natural curiosity might lead them to inappropriate content before they’re ready to understand or handle it.

 Canopy helps you filter out adult content, monitor online activity, and even set screen time limits.
-All of these help to create a safer, controlled online experience for your children.
+As a parental text monitoring app, it also allows you to keep an eye on your child’s messages, helping you create a safer, more controlled online experience for your children.

 Blocking websites is about more than censorship; it’s about guiding our children in navigating the digital world responsibly.